Yadnesh-Ranshevare/python_notes/MachineLearning/Readme.md

 It’s called “naïve” because it assumes all features are independent — which is rarely true in real life, but surprisingly it still works very well.

+> It Assume each feature is independent of one another but output is still depend on each individual feature

 **Formula Using Bayes’ theorem:**

 $$P(Y∣X_1​,X_2​,...,X_n​) = \frac{P(X_1​,X_2​,...,X_n​∣Y)⋅P(Y)​}{P(X_1​,X_2​,...,X_n​)}$$